nareshbhatia/mobx-state-router/README.md

 }
 ```

+The `goTo()` method calls the optional `TransitionHook`s (see above) before transitioning to the final state.
+Any of the hooks can prevent the transition to the final state by returning a `Promise.reject(someOtherState)`.
+In this case the router will immediately transition to `someOtherState` without calling the remaining hooks.

 The `RouterStore` exposes two observable properties:
 - routerState: the state of the router
 - isTransitioning: set to true when the router is in the process of transitioning from one state to another.
 This property can be used, for example, to display a progress indicator during transitions.

+The `RouterStore` allows you to set a custom error hook using the `setErrorHook()` method.
+This hook is called if any unexpected error occurs when transitioning states.
+You can set this hook, for example, to transition to an error page.

 ### HistoryAdapter
 The `HistoryAdapter` is responsible for keeping the browser address bar and the `RouterState` in sync.
 It also provides a `goBack()` method to go back in history.